astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 continues to mount.
-The first suggestion of measured event horizons came from Narayan, Garcia, and McClintock in 1997, who measured the faint X-ray emission coming from slowly accreting compact object binary systems.
+The first suggestion of measured event horizons came from Narayan, Garcia, and McClintock in 1997, who measured the faint X-ray emission coming from slowly accreting compact object binary systems {cite}`Narayan97`.
 They found that the systems known to be neutron stars were all significantly brighter than the systems suspected to be black holes, which is just what you expect if the accreting material is disappearing behind an event horizon. {numref}`adafeventhorizon` shows their measurements.
 The horizontal axis shows peak luminosity, which is a proxy for mass (since the gravitational energy is the source of the light energy), while the vertical axis shows the minimum observed luminosity.
 The neutron stars are all on the upper left and the black holes are all on the lower right.

 ```{figure} images/NarayanADAF.png
 :alt: adafmodel